How to Estimate the Cost of a Translation: Understanding Translation Pricing

-To those outside the industry, the world of translation can be a confusing one, as well as estimating the cost of a translation.
-There are many elements that are totally unique to language service providers in how they function and how they provide clients with work.
-From translation technology to specialised translation, the aspects to consider when choosing a pricing structure are many and varied.
+To those outside the industry, the world of translation can be a confusing one.
+So can be estimating the cost of a translation.
+There are many elements that are totally unique to language service providers in terms of both the product they offer and how they operate.

-Perhaps the two most popular pricing structures in the translation industry are charging per word and per line.
+Perhaps the two most frequent pricing structures in the translation industry are charging per word and per hour.
 While each is extremely effective for both language service providers and their clients, they can be called into use at different times.
-Also, it’s important to consider the source and target texts of a project.

-- According to the official European standard DIN 2345, 1 Line = 55 Characters (incl.spaces) in the Target Language (TL)
+- According to the official DIN 2345 European standard, 1 Line = 55 Characters (including spaces) in the Target Language (TL)

 The tricky bit starts when we try comparing rates for words and lines: how many words are there in a line?
 Well, assuming a line is 55 characters with spaces, we can generally assume that:

-- German text: 1 line = roughly 8 word
+- German text: 1 line = roughly 8 words

-But as English words tend to be a little shorter (nothing really comparable to Rechtsschutzversicherungsgesellschaften – insurance companies providing legal protection – the longest German word in everyday use according to the Guiness Book of World Records), it means we get more of them in our 55 character (with spaces) line:
+But as English words tend to be a little shorter (nothing really comparable to Rechtsschutzversicherungsgesellschaften—the longest German word in everyday use according to the Guinness Book of World Records), it means we get more of them in our 55-character line (with spaces):

 - On average, English text: 1 line = roughly 9 or 10 words